The excitement to visit Goa gets doubled, especially when you are going to Goa for the first time.

 But you can also visit Goa in the off-season.
 So the off-season would be a different experience for you as well.

 Food lovers in Goa

-6. Try most loved Goan food
+6. Try the most loved Goan food

 Every state offers some combination that keeps knocking our minds when we feel hungry.

-7. Try Local Restaurants with No Menus
+7. Try Local Restaurant food with No Menus

-Veg thali will cost Rs.
-70-80 and Fish thalli for Rs.
+The Veg thali will cost Rs.
+70-80 per thali, and the Fish thalli will cost you Rs.
 90-100.